 Taking it a step further, research has also shown that gardening can have mental and physical health benefits for older adults.
 So whether you buy your flowers or grow them, know that you’re taking a joyful step toward greater well-being in later life.

 In 1981, Harvard psychologist Ellen Langer ran an experiment with a group of men in their 70s that has come to be known as “the counterclockwise study.”
-For five days, they lived inside a monastery that had been designed to look just like it was 1959.
+For five days, they lived inside a monastery with a design to look just like it was 1959.
 There were vintage radios and black-and-white TVs instead of cassette players and VHS.
 The books that lined the shelves were ones that were popular at the time.
 The magazines, TV shows, clothes, and music were all throwbacks to that exact period.

 Exercise is often touted as a way to stay healthy and vibrant at any age, but one finding that makes it particularly relevant as we get older is that movement has been shown in studies to increase the size of the hippocampus, a part of the brain that plays a vital role in learning and memory.
 This is important because the hippocampus shrinks as we age, which can lead to memory deficits and increased risk of dementia.
 In one study of older adults, exercise increased hippocampus size by 2%, which is equivalent to reversing one to two years of age-related decline.

 In addition to its cognitive effects, movement itself can be a source of joy.
-The ability to swim, hike, dance, and play can be conduits to joy well into our older years.
+The ability to swim, hike, dance, and play can be conduits to a happier, fuller life as we enter our golden years.
 When I struggle to get motivated to exercise, I often think about my future self, and how investing in my mobility now can help preserve range of motion and minimize repetitive stress injuries later.
 Simply put: you have one body, and it has to last your whole life.
 The more you do now to care for it, the more freedom you’ll have to do the things you love late in life.

 While technology is often blamed for feelings of isolation, some studies show that for older adults, being technologically facile can offer a boost to well-being.
 One reason is that internet use may serve a predictor of social connection more broadly, and social connection is one of the most important contributors toward mental health and well-being throughout life, but especially in old age.
 Other studies suggest that when older adults lack the skills to be able to use technology effectively, it leads to a greater sense of disconnection and disempowerment, and that offering training to older adults on technology can promote cognitive function, interpersonal connection, and a sense of control and independence.

-I’ve often been tempted, when a radically new app or device comes out, to say “That’s for the kids,” and ignore it.
+It’s often tempting, when a radically new app or device comes out, to say “That’s for the kids,” and ignore it.
 With free time so scarce, exploring new tech feels less appealing than digging into one of the books piled up on my nightstand.
-And anyway, unplugging is supposed to be good for us, right?
+And anyway, unplugging is supposedly good for us, right?
 But technology shapes the world we live in, and those technologies that seem new and fringy in the moment often end up in the mainstream, influencing the ways we communicate, work, and access even basic services.